Muthyam

 Muthyam is a 2001 Indian Telugu-language romantic drama film directed by Vasan and starring Rohit and Anu Choudhury.
-The film was released on 26 November 2001 to mixed-to-positive reviews and was a Box Office Blockbuster.
+The film was released on 26 November 2001 to mixed-to-negative reviews criticising the film's screenplay although the music was praised.
+The film underperformed at the box office.

 Plot

 Karthik and Anu fall in love.
 However, Anu is unaware that her foster father is not her real father, and learns the truth about her real father: he killed his wife after learning that she was cheating on him.
 Anu must get his approval before marrying Karthik.

-Cast

-As per the film's end credits:

 Soundtrack

 The music was composed by Vandemataram Srinivas.
 All lyrics were written by Chandrabose.